Repetitions are not all alike: distinct mechanisms sustain repetition in language models: Discussion and Conclusions

-\section{Acknowledgments}
+\subsubsection{Acknowledgments}

-Acknowledgments will be released upon acceptance of the manuscript.
 Our work was funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 101019291).
 This paper reflects the authors’ view only, and the ERC is not responsible for any use that may be made of the information it contains.
 The authors also received financial support from the Catalan government (AGAUR grant SGR 2021 00470).
 We are grateful to Marco Baroni, Germán Kruszewski, Iuri Macocco, Beatrix Nielsen, Carraz Rakotnirina for their valuable discussions and constructive feedback .
 We also thank Alberto Cazzaniga, Diego Doimo, and Francesco Ortu, for generously sharing details of their implementation and providing clarifications on their work.
+LLM assistance was used for figure cosmetics and some reformulating.